Program Associate III

 Position Summary

-A program of Public Health Institute (PHI), the Ventura County Coordinating Center (VCCC) is established to support the planning and implementation of the Ventura County Community Information Exchange.
+A program of Public Health Institute (PHI), the Ventura County Coordinating Center (VCCC) has been established to support the planning and implementation of the Ventura County Community Information Exchange.

 Employment Type: Full Time